 - Cost visibility.
 As well as overall spend, obtain breakdowns of spend by practice area, work type and timekeeper.

-- Openness from the firm to receiving feedback on quality of work and results.
+- Openness from the firm to receiving feedback on the quality of work and results.

-- Willingness to use past spend data to negotiate future fee arrangements and terms of contract.
+- Willingness to use past spend data to negotiate future fee arrangements and terms of the contract.

 - Visibility of matter and document lifecycles.

 - Co-operation in using information and data to make the relationship meetings with your law firms more meaningful.

 Trying to obtain this level of transparency without collaboration is difficult, so you need to work with your law firm to achieve these goals.
 Forcing a list of demands is likely only going to result in defensive responses and damage to the relationship.
 Going in like a bull in a china shop will leave your law firm wondering what they are getting out of the partnership, whereas collaboration creates win-win scenarios.
 The benefits include clear expectations and goals, a reduction in misunderstandings and data-driven rather than opinion-based discussions.
 The benefits of collaborating with your law firms to improve openness are amplified when using legal technology to facilitate collaboration.
 The next section covers a few examples.

 - E-Billing allows for pre-agreed billing guidelines to be set up in a system and automatically applied to incoming invoices.
 As guidelines are pre-agreed, there is no ambiguity over what is dis/allowed and it is much easier for the law firm to manage than trying to memorise different clients’ different billing guidelines.
 This saves the law firm time, and also reduces billing-related conflict.
 If the system is rejecting invoices the law firm believes are acceptable, this history is logged and can easily be flagged to the in-house team.
 The two parties can openly work together on reviewing and finessing billing guidelines over time.